netlify-templates/next-platform-starter/README.md

 A modern starter based on Next.js 14 (App Router), Tailwind, daisyUI, and [Netlify Core Primitives](https://docs.netlify.com/core/overview/#develop) (Edge Functions, Image CDN, Blob Store).

 In this site, Netlify Core Primitives are used both implictly for running Next.js features (e.g. Route Handlers, image optimization via `next/image`, and more) and also explicitly by the user code.

+Implicit usage means you're using any Next.js functionality and everything "just works" when deployed - all the plumbing is done for you.
+Explicit usage is framework-agnostic and typically provides more features than what Next.js exposes.

 ## Deploying to Netlify